 Vaccination.
 Getting vaccinated reduces your risk of becoming severely ill, needing to be hospitalized, or dying from COVID-19.
 It protects people around you who cannot get vaccinated and helps reduce the spread of COVID-19 in your community.
-Anyone aged 5 years and older can get vaccinated for COVID-19.
+Anyone 6 months and older can get vaccinated for COVID-19.

 Staying up to date on COVID-19 vaccines is the best way to protect yourself from getting or spreading COVID-19 while participating in exercise or sports activities.
 If you are not yet vaccinated or not up to date, visit vaccinate.virginia.gov, visit your local pharmacy, or make an appointment with your doctor to schedule your COVID-19 vaccine.

 Ventilation.
-Improving the ventilation of an exercise facility is critical in decreasing the likelihood of viral transmission in indoor environments.
+Improving the ventilation of an exercise facility is critical in decreasing transmission in indoor environments.
 Exercising outdoors is generally safer than indoors.
 Managers of exercise facilities should consult VDH ventilation best practices guidance.
 Additionally, CDC and EPA provide recommendations for ventilation in buildings.